thatstoasty/floki/README.md

 ## TODO

-- Add an option for streaming responses instead of loading it all into memory.
+### TODO: Features

+- Streaming responses — the whole body is buffered into a List[Byte]; large downloads and SSE need incremental access.
+- `multipart/form-data` file uploads (files=): today only `x-www-form-urlencoded` is supported, so real file uploads aren't possible.
+- Response encoding awareness: `as_text()` assumes UTF-8 and raises otherwise; it ignores the charset in Content-Type.
+At minimum, expose a lossy decode fallback.
+- `Accept-Encoding` / transparent decompression: ability to set it so gzip/deflate responses come back decoded (libcurl does this if you enable it).
+- Multi-value response headers: Headers wraps `Dict[String, String]`, so repeated headers collapse (`Set-Cookie` is handled separately by the jar, but others are lost).
+- Add support for passing Dict data to session methods.
+Just passing a dict literal is a little limiting.
+I've tried, but it gets very hairy trying to convert it to an emberjson Value object.

+### TODO: Optimizations

 - Cleanup cookie parsing code, it seems pretty slow.
+- I should update `mojo-curl` bindings to indicate which Easy handle methods mutate the handle.
+It's deceptive that they're all marked as borrowing self immutably, because it can update the Easy handle's internal state via FFI.

+### TODO: Bugs

 - Sus out the myriad of bugs and edge cases that may arise as libcurl and requests can do A LOT of things, that I've never used before.
 Please open issues and open PRs to help address these gaps where possible.
-- Add methods to free Session explicitly, same with Easy handles.
-- Add support for passing Dict data to session methods.
-Just passing a dict literal is a little limiting.
-I've tried, but it gets very hairy trying to convert it to an emberjson JSON object.

 Reminder, this is a hobby project!
 You're free to fork it and make changes as you see fit.